Augmented Reality is more than Virtual Reality

 Abstract

-A novel optical configuration for an augmented reality (AR) display and optics is introduced, consisting of a curved, transparent display and a curved mirror.
-The image is seen through the back side of the transparent display, whose image is reflected and focused towards the users eye by the mirror.
+A novel configuration for an augmented reality (AR) display and optics is introduced, consisting of a curved, transparent display and a curved mirror.
+The image is seen through the back side of the transparent display, whose image is reflected and focused towards the user’s eye by the mirror.

 It is demonstrated that this configuration delivers not only a very large field of view and high resolution but also, contrary to what one would normally expect, a very large eyebox.

-It is shown that this approach will allow for high performance AR displays hardly any bigger or heavier than a pair of normal, light-weight, state-of-the-art prescription glasses, that can be worn using the same convenient type of frame, due to their light weight and large eyebox
+It is shown that this approach will allow for high performance AR displays hardly any bigger or heavier than a pair of normal, light-weight, state-of-the-art prescription glasses, and that they can be worn using the same convenient type of frame, due to their light weight and large eyebox.

-First a more conventional design is analyzed, using only a curved display and one mirror in an off-axis configuration.
+First in this paper, a more conventional design is analyzed, using only a curved display and one mirror in an off-axis configuration.
 An ideal optical design for this, using ellipsoid shapes, is presented.
-The analysis reveals that just the configuration being off-axis inhibits any better performance.
-By introducing a transparent display, a coaxial (“on-axis”) configuration with spherical displays and mirrors is enabled, yielding a virtually unlimited field of view (FOV).
+It is shown that just the fact that the configuration is off-axis, inhibits any better performance.
+By introducing a transparent display, a coaxial (“on-axis”) configuration with spherical displays and mirrors is enabled, with vastly better performance and a virtually unlimited field of view (FOV).

 Furthermore, an iterative synthesis method for mirror shapes is shown, and applied to the synthesis of mirrors for coaxial configurations with planar or cylindrical displays, also yielding results better than with most conventional approaches.
-The designs are analyzed by high precision 3d raytracing, allowing to simulate not only the optical performance but also their physical appearance.
+The designs are analyzed by high precision 3D raytracing, allowing to simulate not only their optical performance but also their physical appearance.

 Introduction

-Current augmented reality (AR) displays usually are bulky and need of special fixtures to the head, not only because of their weight but often also because of small eyeboxes (the range in which the eye can move without losing too much resolution, or even optical contact).
-Also the FOVs (fields of view) normally are quite narrow.
-Smaller, eyeglass-like models so far have been data displays with even smaller FOVs.
+Current augmented reality (AR) displays usually are bulky and need special fixtures to the head, not only because of their weight but mainly because of their small eyeboxes (the range in which the eye can move without losing parts of the field of view (FOV), resolution, or even the entire optical contact).
+Also the FOVs are normally quite narrow anyway.
+Smaller, eyeglass-like models so far were data displays, with even smaller FOVs.

 The most promising approach up until now have been waveguide displays.
 Simple ‘glass slabs’ generating images seem quite elegant at a first glance.
-For a good resolution, however they need to be about 2 mm thick, and usually three are needed, one for each base color.
-Another disadvantage is the FOV of typically 40° or less.
+The Bragg or holographic optics involved, however, are direction and wavelength selective, need to be up to 2 mm thick to achieve a high resolution, and usually three separate layers are needed, one for each base color.
+While the additional weight is not very big, said constraints are limiting the FOV (40° at most for waveguides), and even more so the eyebox, a problem also affecting other current developments with holographic optics.

-A common assumption so far has been that with near-eye displays, providing an image to a user by means of conventional optical elements will either result in a very small field of view or will require very complex and bulky assemblies (e.g., [6])..
+A common assumption so far has been (see, e.g., [6]), that with near-eye displays, providing an image to a user by means of conventional optical elements will either result in a very small field of view or will require very complex and bulky assemblies.

 Fig. 2 compares this to one of the novel AR display assemblies proposed, including an integrated prescription lens.
 It is almost as compact and may even be lighter than the eyeglasses, and it has a large eyebox, so the same, convenient type of frame can be used.

-Even this very simple, flat display assembly offers a FOV of 40° at good resolution and a lot more beyond that.
-Introducing just a slight display curvature improves FOV and resolution figures significantly.
+Even this very simple, flat display assembly offers a FOV of 40° with good resolution and a lot more beyond that.
+Adding even only a slight display curvature, moreover, would improve FOV and peripheral resolution figures significantly.
 The ideal optics assembly uses spherical display and mirror shapes, yielding virtually unlimited FOV and resolution, while maintaining the large eyebox.
 The best configuration may lie somewhere in between, depending on application requirements.

 Fig. 3 shows a photographic rendering of the flat and spherical display variants.